logicalhacking/Isabelle_DOF/README.md

 ## Installation

-Isabelle/DOF is provided as a Isabelle component.
-After installing the prerequisites the Isabelle/Archive needs to be unpacked and registered.
-Change into the directory you unpacked Isabelle/DOF (this should be the directory containing this `README.md` file) and execute
+Isabelle/DOF is provided as an Isabelle component.
+After installing the prerequisites, change into the directory containing Isabelle/DOF (this should be the directory containing this `README.md` file) and execute

 ```console
 foo@bar:~$ isabelle components -u `pwd`